toluaina/toluaina.github.io/docs/getting-started/setup.md

 # Setup

 === "Non-AWS"
-    - Ensure Postgres database user is a superuser
+    - Ensure Postgres database user is a superuser (this is required to query replication slots)
       ```
        SELECT usename FROM pg_user WHERE usesuper = true
       ```